-HALDEMAN: Mitchell won't be here, he can't be here 'til...
+HALDEMAN: Mitchell won't be here, he can't be here

+'til...

-PRESIDENT: I think, in my view, in my view, John, you can't
+PRESIDENT: I think, in my view, in my view, John, you

-wait to act.
-I think you should see Jeb Magruder

-and say now Jab, you're to testify.
+can't wait to act.
+I think you should see Jeb Magruder and say now, Jeb, you're to testify. (unintelligible)

 EHRLICHMAN: I wouldn't quite say it that way.
-I'll say, I
+I'll say,

-don't know if you know what I've been doing here, the last three weeks.
+I don't know if you know what I've been doing here, the last three weeks.
 I have been ranging over this whole subject matter trying to bring to the President something more than John Dean has charged.

-PRESIDENT: Can you--tell him as you talk to him that what he
+PRESIDENT: Can you tell him as you talk to him that

-says is attorney-client or no?
-You can't tell him.
+what he says is attorney-client or no?
+You

+can't tell him.
 Okay.

-I, I, I'll simply say that, as, as you know Dean EHRLICHMAN:
+EHRLICHMAN: I, I, I'll simply say that, as, as you know,

-did an investigation which determined whether or

-nor the White House was involved.
-My

-responsibility was greater than that.
-It was to range over the whole thing and try and bring to the President a new (tape noise) of information on what actually happened, (tape noise) uh, uh, version of what transpired.
-And from what I have been able to put together, I have advised the President and he has--this morning-and he has directed me immediately to contact you (tape noise) uh, uh, having accepted a point of view in all of this (tape noise) people should not dis close what they know, because it somehow serves the President.
-(Tape noise) apparently, considerable criminal jeopardy.
+Dean did an investigation which determined whether or nor the White House was involved. y responsibility was greater than that. t was to range over the whole thing and try and bring to the President a new (tape noise) of information on what actually happened, (tape noise) uh, uh, version of what transpired.
+And from what I have been able to put together, I have advised the noise) apparently, considerable criminal jeopardy.
 (Tape noise) what to do from your own standpoint.
 What I want you to have is the message from the President.
-(Tape noise) in any way view it as serving his-interests for you to remain silent.
-Decide what to do from your own personal standpoint and (unintelligible) any right to interfere in that decision. if there-ever was an impediment to your coming forward by reason of your impression of, uh, uh, assumed or otherwise, of what the President wanted you to do I think it's my job...
+(Tape noise) in any way view it as serving his interests for you to remain silent.
+Decide what to do from your own personal standpoint and (unintelligible) any right to interfere in that decision.
+If there ever was an impediment to your coming forward by reason of your impression of, uh, uh, assumed or otherwise, of what the President wanted you to do I think it's my job...